 Here’s what we believe, and we’ve seen it work most of the time: having a safety procedure in place reduces the likelihood of an incident occurring.

-Working with power tools in an industrial setting without specialized operating procedures for your type of operation is bad practice.
+Working with power tools in an industrial setting without specialized operating procedures for your type of operation is a terrible practice.

 Make sure you have guidelines in place to direct various processes you perform and that your employees follow them at all times.